Close

 Madalyn Baker

-(Mechanic/Auntie) Madalyn is an actor, illustrator, and musician from Northern California.
-She earned her BA in Theatre from Fordham University, and is now in her second year of the CWRU/CPH MFA program.
-Her recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, Sally Bowles more(Mechanic/Auntie) Madalyn is an actor, illustrator, and musician from Northern California.
-She earned her BA in Theatre from Fordham University, and is now in her second year of the CWRU/CPH MFA program.
-Her recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, Sally Bowles in Cabaret (CWRU), and Cathy in The Last Five Years (Soft Belly Theatre).
-She made her Cleveland Play House debut this past fall in the ensemble of Pride and Prejudice, and went on for one performance as Lizzie!
-In addition to being an actor, she writes music, and has her own illustrative art brand called Maddle Baddle.
+(Mechanic/Auntie) Madalyn is an actor, playwright, and musician from Northern California.
+She earned her BA in Theatre from Fordham University, and is in her third and final year of the CWRU/CPH MFA program.
+Recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Sally Bowles in Cabaret (CWRU), more(Mechanic/Auntie) Madalyn is an actor, playwright, and musician from Northern California.
+She earned her BA in Theatre from Fordham University, and is in her third and final year of the CWRU/CPH MFA program.
+Recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Sally Bowles in Cabaret (CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, and Cathy in The Last Five Years (Soft Belly Theatre).
+In addition to being an actor, she has her own illustrative art brand called Maddle Baddle.
+Her new play, Lunchtime! premiered in Cleveland this past June.
 To learn more about Madalyn, you can check out her work at Madalynbaker.com, @madmaddybaker, and @maddlebaddle.
+Much love to her parents, who have given her many wonderful birthdays.

 Byron Johnson